JNRowe/jnrowe.github.io/articles/redo_ninja_make.rst

     depfile = $out.d
     deps = gcc

-Of course we’re making trade offs at this point, and they are basically:
+Of course we’re making a trade-off at this point, and they are basically:

 +---------+--------------+-------------------------+
 | Tool    | Simple tasks | Complex tasks           |